Federal Reserve Issues Fourth Rate Hike Of 2018

 What's Next

-Rising interest rates are generally bad for stock prices, and the SPDR S&P 500 ETF Trust (NYSE: SPY) and the SPDR Dow Jones Industrial Average ETF (NYSE: DIA) both turned negative following the announcement, although they did recover and were trading in positive territory at time of pubclation.
-The SPDR Gold Trust (NYSE: GLD) was also down 0.4 percent on Wednesday.
+Rising interest rates are generally bad for stock prices, and the SPDR S&P 500 ETF Trust (NYSE: SPY) and the SPDR Dow Jones Industrial Average ETF (NYSE: DIA) both turned negative following the announcement.
+The SPDR Gold Trust (NYSE: GLD) was also down Wednesday.

 The market expects the Fed to hit pause on its tightening in 2019.
 According to CME Group, the fed fund futures market is pricing in 56.6 percent chance the fed funds rate will be at or below its current level by the December 2019 Fed meeting.